PhobiaCide/toolbox/README.md

 ### File manifest

+the file manifest lists all functions svg describes their  function.

 [File manifest](./fileManifest.json)

+## Function READMEs

 Click any of the snippet names below to be directed to detailed documentation for that snippet.